sfragkoul/sfragkoul.github.io/pages/Linocut.md

 ### Gertrude of Nivelles

 This is my latest still in progress work inspired by New Zealand artist [Jessica Benhar](https://www.harkenback.com.au/).
 After a year of carving linoleum, I wanted to challenge myself with something more ambitious.
-This piece is much more detailed than my previous work and is being sketched on A3 paper, making it my largest linocut so far.
-As someone who enjoys symmetry a little too much, in some troublesome cases, I sketch one half of the design and mirror it with transfer paper, ensuring that the delicate or geometric elements remain perfectly balanced.
+This piece is much more detailed than my previous works and is being sketched on A3 paper, making it my largest linocut so far.
+As someone who enjoys symmetry a little too much, in some troublesome cases, I sketch one side of the design and mirror it with transfer paper, ensuring that the delicate or geometric elements remain perfectly balanced.

 <img src="/assets/img/groupLogo/gertrude_nivelles.jpg" alt="A pencil sketch of an in-progress A3 linocut composition inspired by medieval and folk art.
 The central figure is a crowned woman framed by a large halo, surrounded by stylized birds, flowers, foliage, stars, and three cats.
 Decorative geometric borders and a Gothic-inspired arch frame the scene, with the symmetrical design carefully planned before carving.
 The photograph documents the initial drawing stage of the printmaking process." width="600" />